Jack Bice: History

 John L. S. Bice served overseas with the 43rd Battalion AIF in the First World War, and on returning took up farming in Keith.
 He was appointed an inspector of soldier settlement; and was a member of the relief board.
 He was appointed a member of the Southern Valuation Board under the Land Tax Act.
 He served on the District Council of Noarlunga.

-He was a successful Liberal and Country League candidate for a Southern district seat on the Legislative Council in 1941, and retained the seat until February 1959.
+Bice was a successful Liberal and Country League candidate for a Southern district seat on the Legislative Council in 1941, and retained the seat until February 1959.